Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Methods

 For each model we run five simulations with different random seeds for the initial turbulent velocity field.
 This allows us to study the variations of star formation history and cloud destruction outcomes that result from different turbulence realizations.

 The name of each simulation is designated as {\tt AaBbSs}, where {\tt a}, {\tt b}, and {\tt s} respectively denote $\avircl$, $\muBcl$, and the label of the set of random seeds used for initializing turbulence ({\tt seed}).
 We choose the run with $\avircl=2$, $\muBcl=2$, and ${\tt seed}=4$ as the fiducial case, for which we run additional simulations at higher ($N_{\rm cell} = 512^3$) and lower ($N_{\rm cell} = 128^3$) resolutions to check the numerical convergence.
+We present the results of our convergence test in Section~\ref{s:other} and in Table~\ref{t:result}.